 In the second and third years of the program, students take courses at both the Harvard Chan School and the Harvard Law School.
-During this time, students will need to complete a minimum of 52 upper-level credits (which includes a minimum of 36 Law School classroom credits; the experiential learning requirement; the professional responsibility requirement; the JD written work requirement; the international and comparative law course requirement; and the pro bono requirement.)
+During this time, students will need to complete a minimum of 52 upper-level credits (which includes a minimum of 36 law classroom credits; a minimum of 6 experiential learning credits; the professional responsibility requirement; the JD written work requirement; the international and comparative law course requirement; and the pro bono requirement).

-Students may take an immersion semester at the Harvard Chan School during the fall term of the second year and may choose to spend another upper-level semester entirely at HLS in order to accommodate the demands of particular activities (e.g., clinical work, job search).
-Because students are jointly enrolled during the upper-level years, they do not need to take a leave of absence from the other school for these immersion semesters.
-However, before the fall term of the second and third years of the joint degree program, students should meet with April Pettit (apettit@law.harvard.edu), Associate Director of Academic Affairs in the HLS Office of Academic Affairs, to go over HSL degree requirements, and Steve Bearden (sbearden@hsph.harvard.edu), Senior Associate Registrar at the Harvard Chan School, to go over Harvard Chan degree requirements.
+Students may take an immersion semester at the Harvard Chan School during the fall term of the second year and may choose to spend another upper-level semester entirely at HLS to accommodate the demands of particular activities (e.g., clinical work, job search).
+Students still need to enroll in a minimum of four HLS law classroom or clinic credits each semester to meet minimum residency requirements.
+Students should make appointments to meet with April Pettit (apettit@law.harvard.edu), Associate Director of Academic Affairs in the HLS Office of Academic Affairs to go over HLS degree requirements, and Steve Bearden (sbeardon@hsph.harvard.edu), Senior Associate Registrar at the Harvard Chan School to go over HSPH degree requirements, before the fall term of the second and third years of the joint degree program.

 When beginning the MPH degree during the fall semester of the second year, students should take at least 25 credits, including the required MPH public health core curriculum.
-The MPH public health core curriculum is comprised of a school-wide, pre-matriculation course, ID 100: Foundations for Public Health; the biostatistics and epidemiology core; and five courses (MPH 101 - MPH 105) in other foundational public health areas (see most recent MPH-45 Curriculum Guide).
+The MPH public health core curriculum is comprised of a school-wide, pre-matriculation course, ID 100: Foundations for Public Health; the biostatistics and epidemiology core; and six courses (MPH 101 - MPH 106) in other foundational public health areas (see most recent MPH-45 Curriculum Guide).

 In the third year, students complete the Applied Practice Experience and the Integrative Learning Experience required for the MPH program.
-Some students may elect to complete the field portion of their MPH practicum requirement in conjunction with their JD Written Work Requirement or through an approved job in the summer prior to their third year, but cannot also count this work toward their JD requirement if receiving compensation for the practicum work (see Section I(K)(6) of the HLS Handbook of Academic Policies).
-Students should meet with Stacey King (seking@hsph.harvard.edu), Director of Field Education and Practice at the Harvard Chan School during their second year to discuss arrangements for the required field practice and coursework.
+Some students may elect to complete the field portion of their MPH practicum requirement in conjunction with their JD Written Work Requirement or through an approved job in the summer prior to their third year.
+If receiving compensation for the MPH practicum, students cannot count this work toward their JD requirement (see Section I(K)(6) of the HLS Handbook of Academic

+Policies).
+Students should meet with Stacey King (seking@hsph.harvard.edu), Director of Field Education and Practice at the Harvard Chan School, during their second year to discuss arrangements for the required field practice and coursework.